 - The decision about the amount of support a child will receive will be made in consultation with the class teacher, parent and the SENCO.

-- Parents will be invited to regular meetings where updates can be given on children’s progress as well as to discuss the provision that children may require.
+- Parents will be invited to regular meetings where updates can be given on their child’s progress as well as to discuss the provision that children may require.

 - It is to be remembered that we also want to teach children how to foster their own independence for learning.